nudj/server/readme.md

 ## development or staging

 1. Ensure you have ssh access to the relevant server (try running `ssh nudj[environment]` in the terminal)
-1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the environment dir you wish to release
+1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the environment dir you wish to release (ask for them from a colleague)
 1. Ensure the builds on the develop branch for all applications have completed without error on CodeFresh
 1. `make release[environment]` e.g. `make releaseDevelopment`
 1. Enter `nudjtech` password for environment (can be found in 1Password) when requested